r57zone/Half-Life-Alyx-novr/README.md

 After starting the console, must enter the console `vr_gg_gesture_pull 0`.
 This is necessary so that objects are pulled up without movement.

+During the game, the mouse is centered, to turn it off, press the "Escape" key, to resume centering, press "F7".
 ## Control
 ![](https://user-images.githubusercontent.com/9499881/78291469-7fbd0800-7536-11ea-84fe-b9f5166613d8.PNG)